 There is an urgent need incorporate the concepts of UWH in current post-operative wound care.
-The use of advanced dressings as default - and ciNPT where assessment indicates patient need due to risk profile - has been proven to improve patient outcomes and transform outdated clinical habits and routines that have now been shown to be detrimental to the healing process.
+The use of advanced dressings as default - and closed incision negative pressure therapy where assessment indicates patient need due to risk profile - has been proven to improve patient outcomes and transform outdated clinical habits and routines that have now been shown to be detrimental to the healing process.